citcheese/ODBParser/README.md

 <b>Installation and Reqs</b>
 * Clone or download to machine
 * configure parameters in ODBconfig.py file
-* suggest creating virtual environment for scripts
 * install requirements from file

+I suggest creating virtual environment for scripts so have no issues with incorrect module versions.
-* tested ONLY on Python 3.7 and Windows
+<b>Note:</b> Tested ONLY on Python 3.7 and on Windows

 Next steps are to clean up code a bit more and multithread processes.
 At the moment the tool only works with Elastic and MongoDB, but have plans to expand in time.